Program coordinator jobs in Brookhaven, NY - 439 jobs

 Wellbridge is committed to creating an environment where those struggling with substance use disorders can find hope, healing, and a path toward recovery.
 We believe in prioritizing patient-centered care, ensuring that each person who walks through our doors receives the utmost compassion and support on their journey to wellness.
 We invite you to explore a career with Wellbridge and are proud to offer comprehensive and affordable benefits including lifestyle perks such as free cafeteria service and an on-site gym/wellness center!

-This position is responsible for engaging prospective patients and families by providing information about Wellbridge programs and the admissions process, outreach to referral sources, families and patients considering admission to Wellbridge and case reviews, transportation reviews and oversight of the Support Center during their assigned shift.
+The Admissions Specialist is responsible for engaging prospective patients and families by providing information about Wellbridge programs and the admissions process.
+The Admissions Specialist is also responsible for ongoing outreach to referral sources, families and patients considering admission to Wellbridge.

 RESPONSIBILITIES INCLUDE:

-Effectively communicate information about Wellbridge programs and campus and explains what sets Wellbridge apart from other treatment centers
+Effectively communicate information about Wellbridge programs and campus and explain what sets Wellbridge apart from other treatment centers

 Respond promptly to all phone calls and inquiries from prospective patients, families, and treatment providers

-Gather prospective patients' demographic information, insurance information, referral source and treating therapists and enters into the EMR for warm hand-off to Admissions Therapist
+Gather prospective patient's demographic information, insurance information and referral source and enter information into the EMR and CRM

-Follow prospective patients throughout the pipeline and follows up with those who have not completed a clinical intake
+Follow prospective patients throughout the pipeline and follow up with those who have not completed a clinical intake

-Pursue continuing education in addiction and mental health to maintain and broaden knowledge.
+Pursues continuing education in addiction and mental health to maintain and broaden knowledge

 OTHER DUTIES: